JeffZincatz/zincatz-telegram-bot/README.md

     - If an updated non-empty opponent card is found, send a notification to all subscribed users by id.

 - Currently I don't see the point to respond with icons and images.
 Reducing payload is prefereable since it is just utilizing free service.
-- No plan to upgrade to any paid hosting services, since this is just a hobby project.
+- No plan to use any paid hosting services, since this is just a hobby project.